ibauk/smdox/smethods.md

 This method may also be used to force DNF in the event of too many/not enough categories being scored.

 Speak to Bob if you want to know more.

+---

+## Penalties
+Several penalty conditions can be easily penalised by the system.
+Additionally, arbitrary penalties can be imposed using an extra bonus code.

+### Compulsory bonuses
+Any ordinary or combination bonus can be flagged as being compulsory.
+Failure to score a compulsory bonus results in DNF.

+### Minimum points
+It is possible to specify a minimum number of points (even a negative number) below which entrants would be DNF.

+### Percentage points deduction
+This is typically used to punish sloppy bonus claims, 10% being the usual figure.
+The percentage used is defined for the rally as a whole rather than for individual or classes of bonus.
+It always requires the rally team to tick the box manually.
+Only one such provision can be defined.

+### Distance penalties
+Distance travelled can be used to penalise entrants.
+Two hard limits, not far enough and too far, can be used as DNF triggers.
+It is also possible to apply a points penalty for travelling too far as either a fixed number of points (> 250 miles = -500 points) or a number of points per mile.

+Each rally has an official unit of distance, either miles or kilometres.
+Individual bikes' odometers will read either miles or kilometres and be converted by the system, if necessary, to the rally unit.
+"Points per mile" will actually be points per kilometre in kilometre rallies.

+### Time penalties
+Each rally runs from the official start time to the official finish time.
+To allow for staggered starts, that timespan can be longer than the permitted number of hours. (eg. 8 hour rally runs from 0800 to 1800).
+An entrant finishing after his 8 hours or later than the official finish time is DNF.

+Within the rally time window it's possible to impose points penalties, perhaps to encourage early check-in, either as a fixed number of points or as points per minute.
+Several such windows can be specified with different points values, they need not be confined to the end of the rally.

+### Speed penalties
+It is possible to impose a fixed points penalty, or DNF, in response to excessive speed.
+Golly, that's bold eh!
+Now, before you get all excited:-

+- we are not the Police.
+It's not our job to enforce the law.
+- we are not the Police.
+We don't have wide-ranging legal powers.
+- we are not the Police.
+We don't have massive funding and high-tech infrastructure.

+The speed monitored by us is calculated as (Check-in - Check-out - Rest) / CorrectedDistance.
+Distance is calculated using odometer readings, corrected if an odo check ride was performed.
+Example: Rally starts 0900.
+Roger records 1 hour rest bonus and checks-in at 1644 having travelled 323 miles.
+Rally time 7h 44, less rest = 6h 44.
+323 / 6h 44 = 47.9mph.

+Did that involve any actual speeding?
+Who knows?
+Maybe it did, maybe it didn't, it's not relevant.